 Canadians can be proud that our country is a global leader in the regulations of natural health products (NHPs).
 Our rigorous and advanced regulatory system protects our health and safety while ensuring we have access to innovative, safe, effective and high quality NHPs that 79 per cent of Canadians rely on.

-To get product and site licenses, specific labelling and packaging requirements must be met, good manufacturing practices must be followed, and proper safety and efficacy evidence must be provided.
+To get product and site licenses, specific labelling and packaging requirements must be met, Good Manufacturing Practices (GMP) must be followed, and suitable safety and efficacy evidence must be provided.

 All of this information, and more, is available on Health Canada’s website here.

-Want to learn more about the benefits of NHPs and how to use them to support your naturally healthy lifestyle?
+Are you interested in learning more about the benefits of NHPs and how to use them to support a naturally healthy lifestyle?
 Explore our blog and Lifestyle Tips pages, and consider signing up for our newsletter.
 To find a CHFA Member natural health store near you, click here.

 Do you own a business in the natural health industry?
 Learn about the many benefits of becoming a CHFA Member here.